-(3) To the extent that a particular reliability issue cannot be directly addressed within the SCUC algorithm as described under subsections (a) and (b) above, the Transmission Provider may manually commit Resources and/or decommit self-committed Resources to alleviate such reliability issues in accordance with its authority as Reliability Coordinator.
+(3) To the extent that a particular reliability issue cannot be directly addressed within the SCUC algorithm as described under subsections (a) and (b) above, the Transmission Provider or local transmission operator may manually commit Resources and/or decommit self-committed Resources to alleviate such reliability issues.

-.
+(4) An emergency condition may arise within the operating area of a local transmission operator that may involve elements not monitored by the Transmission Provider.
+Such emergencies may require out of merit commitment, decommitment or dispatch instructions to be issued to one or more Resources to resolve the emergency.
+Time permitting, the local transmission operator shall request the Transmission Provider to issue such instructions.
+To the extent time does not permit, the local transmission operator may issue such instructions to the Resource.
+In such cases, the following shall take place:

+(a) If initial instructions are issued by a local transmission operator, the transmission operator shall notify the Transmission Provider of the instructions given to the Resource.

+(b) The transmission operator and Transmission Provider will coordinate to ensure subsequent instructions are provided by the Transmission Provider.

+(c) The transmission operator shall log such instructions, and shall notify the Transmission Provider of such action.
+The Transmission Provider shall log such instructions as manual commitment, decommitment or Out-of-Merit Dispatch instruction, as appropriate, as if it gave such instruction to the Resource.

+(d) The Resource shall be eligible to receive the compensation for such instructions whether issued by the Transmission Provider or the local transmission operator.

 6.2.4 Out-of-Merit Energy Dispatch [Protocols Section 4.4.2.4]

-The Transmission Provider may issue OOME dispatch directives to any on-line Resource to resolve Emergency Conditions.
+The Transmission Provider or local transmission operator may issue OOME dispatch directives to any on-line Resource to resolve Emergency Conditions.
+Time permitting, OOME dispatch directives will be issued by the Transmission Provider.
 The Transmission Provider will make every effort to define and activate the appropriate constraints in RTBM SCED within one (1) hour of the manual reconfiguration.
+If initial instructions are issued by the local transmission operator, the transmission operator shall coordinate with the Transmission Provider to ensure subsequent instructions are provided by the Transmission Provider

-When an OOME event occurs, the Transmission Provider will take the following actions:
+When an OOME event occurs, the ransmission operator may, when necessary, issue Manual Dispatch Instructions directly to the affected Resources and notify the Transmission Provider that it has done so and the Transmission Provider will take the following actions:

-(1) A Resource will receive Setpoint Instructions that include a Manual Dispatch Instruction for the duration of the reliability directive;

-(2) The Transmission Provider will issue Manual Dispatch Instructions at the MW level the Resource is expected to produce until such time as the constraint can be resolved by SCED through the RTBM;
+(1) Notifications are immediately issued that an OOME has been initiated and the Transmission Provider will issue Manual Dispatch Instructions at the MW level the Resource is expected to produce until such time as the constraint can be resolved by SCED through the RTBM;

-(3) Notifications are immediately issued for all future intervals for which a SCED Dispatch Instruction has already been calculated and included in the Resource Setpoint Instruction;

-(4) Setpoint Instructions for future intervals not yet dispatched will include the Manual Dispatch Instruction instead of the SCED Dispatch Instruction for the same interval;

-(5) The Transmission Provider will notify the Market Participant when the OOME event has ended; and

-(6) Market Participants are compensated for OOME events in accordance with Section 8.6.6 of this Attachment AE.

-(1) A Resource will receive Setpoint Instructions that include a Manual Dispatch Instruction for the duration of the reliability directive;
+(2) For the current dispatch interval and all future dispatch intervals not yet dispatched by the SCED, a Resource will receive Setpoint Instructions that are equal to the Manual Dispatch MW Instruction for the duration of the OOME;

-(2) The Transmission Provider will issue Manual Dispatch Instructions at the MW level the Resource is expected to produce until such time as the constraint can be resolved by SCED through the RTBM;

-(3) Notifications are immediately issued for all future intervals for which a SCED Dispatch Instruction has already been calculated and included in the Resource Setpoint Instruction;

-(4) Setpoint Instructions for future intervals not yet dispatched will include the Manual Dispatch Instruction instead of the SCED Dispatch Instruction for the same interval;

-(5) The Transmission Provider will notify the Market Participant when the OOME event has ended; and
+(3) The Transmission Provider will notify the Market Participant when the OOME event has ended; and